-Despite still living with her parents and being under a mountain of student debt, Norton began to sell courses — shot with an iPhone and rind light in her childhood bedroom — to her growing social media following in November 2020.
+Despite still living with her parents and being under a mountain of student debt, Norton began to sell courses — shot with an iPhone and ring light in her childhood bedroom — to her growing social media following in November 2020.
 As her business grew, she gained publicity in notable outlets like Morning Brew and Business Insider, and even won the Microsoft MVP Award.
 With an influx of Thinkific course revenue coming in, Norton quit her corporate day job in January 2021.

 Now, Norton works full-time as Miss Excel, and had her first six-figure month in April 2021, bringing in over $105K.
 She sells five courses on her Thinkific site: The Excelerator, The Advanced Excelerator, The Ultimate Excelerator Bundle, The Dashboard Mini Course, and Smart Sheets (for Google Sheets).